CENTRE COLLEGE DIRECTORY

 Carol Maddox joined the development staff as secretary in October 2011.
-She is the assistant to the Director of Parent Programs and also provides clerical support for the capital fundraising initiative, the grants writing staff and in-house legal counsel.
+She is currently the Executive Assistant to the Vice President for Legal Affairs and Gift Planning and also provides secondary support to the Associate Director of Alumni & Family Engagement and for Commencement.
 Carol worked in classified advertising at the Advocate Messenger and as a supervisor and assistant manager at Peeble’s Department store.
 She was also a loan input clerk at Farmers National Bank.
 Carol’s husband Randy works as Centre as an electrician.

 Her fields of interest include economics of education, labor economics, and public economics.